PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Experiments

-\textbf{DARM for detection.} Table~4 summarizes frame-level AUC compared to prior UVAD and WVAD methods.
-On SHT, our PA-VAD framework with DARM achieves $98.2\%$ AUC, outperforming the best UVAD method~\cite{Delic_2025_ICCV} and even surpassing the strongest WVAD competitor~\cite{cho2023cmrl} ($97.6\%$) by \textbf{+0.6} points, despite using \emph{no} real abnormal videos for training.
-On UCF-Crime, our Real/Pseudo setting is naturally disadvantaged against Real/Real baselines, yet PA-VAD with DARM remains competitive.
-Importantly, UVAD methods operate under the same constraint as ours—without any real abnormal footage—making this comparison fully fair.
-Under this setup, PA-VAD with DARM still surpasses the UVAD state-of-the-art~\cite{zhang2024mgstrl} ($80.6\%$) by \textbf{+1.9} points.
-Within our PA-VAD framework, replacing the plain UR-DMU* classifier with DARM consistently improves performance under the same Real/Pseudo setting, from $96.0\%\!\to\!98.2\%$ on SHT and $80.2\%\!\to\!82.5\%$ on UCF-Crime, indicating that domain alignment and usage-aware memory shaping are crucial to fully exploiting pseudo anomalies without overfitting to their magnitude bias.
-Table~5 disentangles the contributions of CA-PAG and DARM on SHT.
-Enabling prompt refinement on top of init image selection already improves AUC from $94.9\%$ to $96.0\%$, indicating that class-aware textual conditioning is important even without any regularization on the detector side.
-Within DARM, the usage-aware memory update is the primary driver of gains: adding the update term on top of CA-PAG boosts AUC to $97.6$–$97.7\%$, whereas domain alignment alone provides only modest improvement.
-The best result ($98.2\%$) is obtained when domain alignment and usage-aware update are combined, supporting our design that DARM suppresses the pseudo-induced magnitude bias by simultaneously reducing the real/pseudo discrepancy and preventing a few high-magnitude prototypes from monopolizing MIL optimization.
-Table~6 further analyzes robustness to the amount of synthesized data on SHT.
+\textbf{Effect of the number of pseudo clips.} Table~\ref{tab:num_clips} further analyzes robustness to the amount of synthesized data on SHT.
 Increasing the number of pseudo-abnormal clips from $14$ to $140$ steadily improves performance from $85.4\%$ to $98.2\%$ AUC, and we already reach $96.9\%$ with only $70$ clips.
 Even when the number of synthesized clips is reduced to around the scale of the $63$ real abnormal clips in the standard WVAD split, PA-VAD with DARM remains highly competitive.
 When we further increase the number of synthesized clips to $175$, the AUC slightly drops to $97.7\%$, suggesting a mild saturation effect where overly many pseudo clips introduce redundancy or noise that does not further benefit, and can slightly harm, generalization.
 Overall, the results indicate that pseudo-only training can match or exceed Real/Real pipelines, offering a practical option when abnormal data is unavailable.

+\textbf{Further Analysis with Related Methods.} We compare PA-VAD with pseudo-data generation methods and the single-frame-supervised SF-VAD/FPL.
+Table~\ref{tab:related_quant} reports two comparisons: prior pseudo-data results from~\cite{gvvad2025} and the reported SF-VAD/FPL results.
+Cai \emph{et al.}~\cite{gvvad2025} mix generated pseudo anomalies with real abnormal videos; in contrast, PA-VAD uses no real abnormal videos.
+PA-VAD remains competitive with SF-VAD/FPL on SHT ($98.2$ vs.\ $98.4$) despite not relying on the single precise abnormal-frame annotations that SF-VAD uses.
+Note that SF-VAD differs from PA-VAD in its baseline, as it employs single frame-level supervision together with real abnormal videos.